 Michigan Debt Relief Guide

-However, many residents who held lower-wage and lower-skilled jobs are still unemployed.
-The retail and entertainment sectors are hard-hit.
-Inflation is hurting many residents as well.
+However, many residents who held lower-wage and lower-skilled jobs are still unemployed, and inflation is also hurting them.

-“The situation is challenging for Michiganders,” says Gary Herman, President of Consolidated Credit, “The state’s service sectors are still suffering, and many households continue to struggle to regain their pre-pandemic income.
+“The situation is challenging for Michiganders,” says Gary Herman, President of Consolidated Credit, “The state’s service sectors are still suffering.
 Pair that with the inflation we’re seeing nationwide, and it’s a recipe for credit card debt.”

 Consolidated Credit Helps Michigan Residents Reduce Their Total Credit Card Payments by Up to 50%